 First, make a short list of 5-10 most popular blogs for your favorite topic.

 Then, head over to Buzzsumo.com.
-It’s the best website to find out which articles are the most popular and the most shared for each blog on your list.
+It’s the quickest tool to find out which articles are the most popular and the most shared for each blog on your list.

 Next, check which blog posts receive the most shares on social media.
 You can easily see the numbers in the results list: